paulwarren/nzde/dict/Q/README.md

 <b>2</b> <i>n.</i> in NZ from ca 1920 to c 1960, main sense `effeminate person; male homosexual' (So P: 19-20c. obsolescent); since c.1960's, short for DRAG QUEEN, and applied to (and by) transvestites.

+## Queen Anne at the front, Mary Anne at the back

+ <i>phr.</i> [ca1920's Auckland (R.Mason) for instance the Auckland Museum 192? used of Victoria University's Hunter Building6 nf spec.
+P;]

 ## queen bee

  <i>n.</i> a career woman who is not a feminist. [ca1981 Wellington women]